tv3636/forgotten-market/posts/writing-in-the-book-of-lore.md

 You can upload multiple images and intersperse them with text.
 Or you can have Lore which is simply a single image.
 It's up to you.

-> **NOTE** as of September 2021, there is a maximum file size of 4mb for **all images** in a single Lore.
-This restriction will be lifted within a couple of weeks

 ### Background Color

 You can change the background color of your Lore using the color picker.